Improvements to myIR are here.

-Child support employer deduction notices along with s157 and s154 deduction notices will now be sent electronically to customers and their employers, redirecting where appropriate, through myIR.
+Child support employer deduction notices along with s157 and s154 deduction notices are now sent electronically to customers and their employers, redirecting where appropriate, through myIR.

-Audit correspondence will now be saved in myIR.
-If you’re a tax agent with a customer master link, you’ll now be able to see historical audit correspondence (as far back as February 2017) for clients who’ve previously been audited.
+Audit correspondence is now saved in myIR.
+If you’re a tax agent with a customer master link, you’ll be able to see historical audit correspondence (as far back as February 2017) for clients who’ve previously been audited.
 This includes voluntary disclosures and basic compliance package (BCP) correspondence.
-We‘ve contacted affected clients directly with instructions on how to change a logon to a Restricted administrator if they don’t wish for the letters to be seen by Administrator logons.
+We‘ve contacted affected clients and tax agents directly with instructions on how to change a logon to a Restricted administrator if they don’t wish for the letters to be seen by Administrator logons.

-New audit correspondence will also be electronic and visible to tax agents with the Customer master link and to your clients if they have Owner or Administrator logons.
+New audit correspondence is also electronic and is visible to tax agents with the Customer master link and to your clients if they have Owner or Administrator logons.

-We'll no longer issue a new IRD number for customers who are made bankrupt.
-Instead, new accounts will be created with the same IRD number.
-Any tax agent links on Income tax or Working for Families accounts will be carried across to the new accounts without delinking them from the old ones, so you’ll have access to both the new and old accounts.
+We no longer issue a new IRD number for customers who are made bankrupt.
+Instead, new accounts are created with the same IRD number.
+Any tax agent links on Income tax or Working for Families accounts are carried across to the new accounts without delinking them from the old ones, so you’ll have access to both the new and old accounts.
 If you are a bookkeeper or other representative, you will need to link to the new accounts if you require access.